Robustness of competing climatic states: Testing different cloud albedo representations

 so that $\alpha_C(\phi)$ increases poleward from a value of $\alpha_{C0} = 0.38$ at the equator up to a maximum value of $\approx0.4925$ at 60$^\circ$S/60$^\circ$N, and then holds constant up to the poles.

-The physical rationale behind such a parametrization is that cloud cover appears effectively thicker when radiation is coming from lower geometrical angles.
+The physical rationale behind such a representation is that cloud cover appears effectively thicker when radiation is coming from lower geometrical angles.
 We have thus included such a modification in the atmospheric module of MITgcm and we call this configuration {\tt SETUP-FH-CL}.

-If we consider a solar constant of 1368~\si{W/m^2}, the WB and SB states are observed in both {\tt SETUP-FH} and {\tt SETUP-FH-CL} (see Fig.~\ref{fig:BD}).
-We will not investigate the effect of changing the cloud parametrizations for these two climates because they feature very weak dynamical processes and because they are in deep frozen state with high-albedo surface at high-latitudes, so that the effect of changing the albedo of high-latitude clouds can be understood as minimal.
+If we consider an incoming solar radiation of 342~~\si{W/m^2}, the WB and SB states are observed in both {\tt SETUP-FH} and {\tt SETUP-FH-CL} (see Fig.~\ref{fig:BD}).
+We will not investigate the effect of changing the cloud albedo representation for these two climates because they feature very weak dynamical processes and because they are in deep frozen state with high-albedo surface at high-latitudes, so that the effect of changing the albedo of high-latitude clouds can be understood as minimal.

-In order to compare the effects of the cloud parametrization on attractors with stronger mechanical work, we consider a solar constant of 1364~\si{W/m^2} and look at the CS climates realized with the two cases of {\tt SETUP-FH} and {\tt SETUP-FH-CL}; see the bifurcation diagram (red diamond and blue circle in Figure~\ref{fig:BD})\footnote{Note that for this value of the solar constant, corresponding to $S_0 = 341$~W/m$^2$, the HS climate becomes unstable in {\tt SETUP-FH} and morphs into a climate that is close to the CS in {\tt SETUP-FH-CL}.}.
+In order to compare the effects of the cloud albedo prescription on attractors with stronger mechanical work, we consider an incoming solar radiation of 341~\si{W/m^2} and look at the cold climates realized with {\tt SETUP-FH} and {\tt SETUP-FH-CL}; see red diamond and blue circle in Fig.~\ref{fig:BD}\footnote{Note that for this value of the incoming solar radiation the HS becomes unstable in {\tt SETUP-FH} and morphs into a climate that is close to the CS in {\tt SETUP-FH-CL}.}.

-Table~\ref{tab:FH_FHCLOUDS} gives the key output characterizing CS in both configurations.
-First of all, it is important to verify that the new parameterization affects neither the global water-mass budget nor the energy budget.
-The increase of cloud albedo at high latitudes reduces the amount of incoming radiation, and the mean surface air temperature by nearly \SI{6}{\celsius}.
-This is correlated to a larger sea ice extent in {\tt SETUP-FH-CL}.